 CoxHealth regularly plans and prepares to manage a wide variety of illnesses and injuries throughout the communities it serves.
 A team of health care providers regularly meets to assess the current situation in the local area and how to best prepare to care for patients.
 We want to reassure the community we are prepared to take care of the community when they need us.

 Anyone entering a CoxHealth facility will be required to wear a mask or face covering.
 This decision includes both visitors and patients.
-Exceptions to this rule include children seeking care who are under age 2, and individuals with a pre-existing condition that makes it difficult to breathe.
 Visitors must also wash your hands when entering and exiting a patient's room.
-Visitors are encouraged to stay six feet away from the patient
+Visitors are encouraged to stay six feet away from the patient.

 We are only allowing hospital patient visitors for those receiving non-COVID-19 related care in the following areas:

 - Inpatient: Patients in the hospital may have one visitor for two consecutive hours per day.
 Visitors may choose between one of two open visiting opportunities: 11 a.m.–1 p.m., or 4–6 p.m.
 These hours will be consistent across all campuses.
 This does not include TCU, Inpatient Rehab at MORH and Cox Branson, Skilled Unit at Monett and Barton County; Adult and Senior Psych units.